50 Ways to Lose Weight Without Exercise

 Keep a Stocked Freezer

 You have two options when you get home late from work starving and see an empty fridge—one, order belly-bloating, high-calorie, greasy takeout, or two, whip up a quick veggie-packed stir fry with the frozen veggies you always keep in your freezer.
-If you keep healthy ingredients on hand (like frozen fruits, veggies and pre-portioned protein), you won’t have to resort to unhealthy delivery meals.
-For tips on what you should stock in your pantry, don’t miss these 30 Weight Loss Ingredients to Always Have On Hand.
+If you keep healthy ingredients on hand (like frozen fruits, veggies, and pre-portioned protein), you won’t have to resort to unhealthy delivery meals.
+For tips on what you should stock in your pantry, don’t miss these weight loss ingredients to always have on hand.

 Kick the Can

 One of the simplest ways to cut calories is to limit products that have added sugar.
 These simple carbs are essentially void of nutrients and can cause you to be perpetually hungry (which means you’re likely to overeat).
 The most effective tactic is targeting beverages: sugary coffees, iced teas and soda.
 These liquid calories are in a class of their own: An American Journal of Clinical Nutrition found that energy obtained from drinking fluids has been shown to be less satisfying than calories from solid foods, which causes us to drink more (and a greater number of calories) before we feel satisfied.
-Just to see how poorly your favorite stacks up among the pack, check out our exclusive report: 70 Most Popular Sodas Ranked By How Toxic They Are.
+Just to see how poorly your favorite stacks up among the pack, check out our exclusive report: popular sodas ranked by nutrition.

 Brown Bag It

 Preparing your own lunch means you put the calorie-cutting power in your own hands—not in the hands of the restaurateurs who have no stake in your weight-loss journey.
-Prepare any of these 25 Super-Healthy Lunches Under 400 Calories, and you’ll save 600 calories a meal compared to if you ate at a standard sit-down restaurant, whose midday meal can average more than 1,100 calories.
+Prepare any of these healthy lunches under 400 calories, and you’ll save 600 calories a meal compared to if you ate at a standard sit-down restaurant, whose midday meal can average more than 1,100 calories.

 Free Yourself From Your Desk

 A lunch break should be just that—a break!
-Research published in the American Journal of Clinical Nutrition found that people who eat while distracted can consume 288 calories more in one sitting than they would otherwise.
+Research published in the American Journal of Clinical Nutrition found that children who eat while distracted (like while watching T.V.) can consume 218 calories more in one sitting than they would otherwise.
 Experts explain that keeping your mind busy while eating can prevent certain satiety cues from instructing your brain that you’ve had your fill.

 Make Your Meals ‘Gram-Worthy